Yugkp10457/MSFT-ARIMA-Forecasting/README.md

 Mean Absolute Error (MAE): The MAE is $35.05.
 This means the forecast was, on average, off by over $35 per share.

+🔍 Methodology Summary

-🔍 Methodology SummaryData Acquisition & Preparation:
+Data Acquisition & Preparation:

 Used the yfinance library to retrieve daily stock prices, followed by cleaning and date-time indexing.
 Stationarity: Verified non-stationarity using the ADF Test, necessitating first-order differencing ($d=1$) to stabilize the data.